Expressivity of Neural Networks with Random Weights and Learned Biases: Mathematical Proofs

 We define the set:

 Importantly, this set is compact given the compactness assumptions on $\domain$ and $\domain_z$.
 Also note that, since $F$ is assumed continuous, it will be $K_F$-Lipschitz on this compact set for some constant $K_F$.
-We can thus use the corollary to Proposition \ref{prop:universal-approx} to find a neural network of hidden dimension $n \in \N$ that approximates $F$ with a maximum-rank output matrix, $A$.
+By the compactness just discussed and the continuity of $F$, we can use the corollary to Proposition \ref{prop:universal-approx} to find a neural network of hidden dimension $n \in \N$ that approximates $F$ with a maximum-rank output matrix, $A$.
 We write this neural network:

 assuming $z \in \domain_z$ and $x \in \domain$, with $A \in \R^{\ns \times \n}$, $W \in \R^{\n \times \ns}$, $B \in \R^{\n \times \din}$, and $b \in \R^{\n}$.
 In particular, we can find arbitrary $\epsilon$ with $0 < \epsilon < c$ such that: